officialrajdeepsingh/awesome-nextjs/README.md

 - [Tempeh](https://tempeh-docs.vercel.app) - Declarative routing library for Next.js with typesafe url params.
 Provides plugin replacement for existing Link tag in Next.js app dir.
 - [Color core](https://npmjs.com/package/color-core) - The color core package is a powerful, type-safe color manipulation library for TypeScript and JavaScript applications.
 - [Geist Font](https://vercel.com/font) - Geist font is a typeface font created specifically for developers and designers.

+## AI

+- [V0](https://v0.dev) - V0 generates copy-and-paste friendly React code based on shadcn UI and Tailwind CSS that people can use in their projects.

 ## Newsletters